-The solar tax credit information described is valid only for residents of the United States, and is generally valid for RVs that have been deemed as a second home for tax purposes.
+The solar tax credit information described is valid only for residents of the United States.
 Consult your account or tax advisor to confirm if you qualify.

 Here at Go Power!, our team prides itself on delivering the most up-to-date news and information regarding solar energy.